mongodb/terraform-provider-mongodbatlas/website/docs/guides/advanced-cluster-new-sharding-schema.html.markdown

 }
 ```

 To transition a replica set to sharded cluster 2 separate updates must be applied.
-First the cluster type must be adjusted to SHARDED, and apply this change without any other additional changes.
+First, update the `cluster_type` to SHARDED, and apply this change to the cluster.

 ```
 resource "mongodbatlas_advanced_cluster" "test" {